 - HEC 113 Textiles.
 Consumer textiles dealing with selection, maintenance, and serviceability of fabrics for clothing and home furnishings and the characteristics of fibers, fabrics, and finishes.
-Alternate years, Fall 1980. - HEC 123 Consumer Problems.
+On Demand. - HEC 123 Consumer Problems.
 Basic consumer problems related to the use of money, goods, services, and management of the home.
-Alternate years, Winter 1981. - HEC 213 Interior Design.
+Alternate years, Fall 1982. - HEC 213 Interior Design.
 Aesthetic and functional properties of interior design for the home environment.
 Application of design and color in coordination of specifically defined situations.
-Alternate years, Fall 1981.
+Alternate years, Winter 1984.